On the embeddability of the family of countably branching trees into quasi-reflexive Banach spaces: Main result

 Now let us assume that $N=3Q^M$ for some $Q>3$ and $M\geq 1$.
 Then for all $1\leq k\leq N$, there is a unique $1\leq M_k\leq M+1$ such that $Q^{M_k-1}\leq k <Q^{M_k}$.
 Thus we can define exponentially decreasing indices $\alpha_{k,0}=k$, $\alpha_{k,r}=k-Q^r$ for $1\leq r<M_k$ and $\alpha_{k,M_k}=-1$.
 We consider block functions $w_{k,r}$ defined on the roof of the tree $T_N$ by Our goal in the sequel will be to give upper and lower estimates of the quantity in a certain full subtree in order to get a contradiction when $Q$ and $M$ are sufficiently big.

-In the reflexive case, it is possible to get such estimates using a result from \cite{KOS} were the space is embedded into a Banach space admitting a finite dimensional decomposition in which nice upper and lower $\ell_p$ and $\ell_q$ estimates holds.
+In the reflexive case, it is possible to get such estimates using a result from \cite{KOS} where the space is embedded into a Banach space admitting a finite dimensional decomposition in which nice upper and lower $\ell_p$ and $\ell_q$ estimates hold.
 We will replace this result in our setting by the two following propositions.